Samisalami05/d64_reader/README.md

 The main structure of the reader is the `d64image` which represents a image of a `.d64` file.
-This structure stores information and data from the disk.
+This structure stores information and data about the disk.

 ```c
 struct d64image {